HenryLoenwind/enderio-wiki/Home.md

 ### Bugs
 If you wish to raise a bug, please raise an issue in the [issue tracker](https://github.com/CrazyPants/EnderIO/issues).

 Make sure you mark it as a bug and include as much information as you can, including the version of the EnderIO and MC.
 The more info the better, if I can't reproduce it, I probably can't fix it.
-Screen hots welcome.
+Screen shots welcome.

 ### Features
 To view the features currently on the todo list, and those being considered, go [here](https://github.com/CrazyPants/EnderIO/wiki/Planned-Features).